- Posted On: August 18, 2013

 In order to end up in pregnancy, an in vitro fertilization cycle involves ovulation induction, egg retrieval, fertilization and culture, and embryo transfer.

-Monitoring and testing is done throughout your treatment.
+- Monitoring and testing are done throughout your treatment.
 Doctors use these measures to monitor progress and carefully watch for side effects.

-Fertilization and culture take place in a laboratory where highly trained specialists fertilize the retrieved eggs with sperm from a partner or donor.
+- Fertilization and culture take place in an embryology lab, where highly trained specialists fertilize the retrieved eggs with sperm from a partner or donor.